Implementation Notes (flowlog.c)

 Predicate selection and indexing

-Indexing is designed to be safe under dynamic database updates by using epoching and snapshots.
+Indexing is designed to be safe under dynamic database updates by using epoching and snapshots (SECTION 13).

 Indexing is a performance feature, not a semantic one: